JacquelineCasey/fullstackopen-phonebook/NOTES.md

 - Add a `Procfile`.
 - Make sure we run on `process.env.PORT`, that is where Heroku wants us to run.
 PS: You can view the heroku logs online via the `More` button.

+Edit: I am making it so that heroku builds the ui itself before starting.
+We no longer send any build folders.
+We may use build ourselves if we really want to use the production version of the web app, but otherwise, we launch the frontend through webpack.